JuliaLang/julia/doc/src/manual/performance-tips.md

 Provided there is enough memory for the copies, the cost of copying the view to an array is far outweighed by the speed boost from doing the matrix multiplication on a contiguous array.

-## Consider StaticArrays for small fixed-size vector/matrix operations
+## Consider StaticArrays.jl for small fixed-size vector/matrix operations

 If your application involves many small (`< 100` element) arrays of fixed sizes (i.e. the size is known prior to execution), then you might want to consider using the [StaticArrays.jl package](https://github.com/JuliaArrays/StaticArrays.jl).